Pocket/collection-api/README.md

 From here you can issue any SQL statements you want to view/change data.
 Don't mess with the table schemas though.
 If you need to change table schemas, do that through Prisma migrations (see above).

-### What About a GUI?
+#### What About a GUI?

 Command line not your thing?
 That's fine.
 You can connect to MySQL through any GUI you like.
 It's available at `localhost:3308`.
 You're responsible for setting up your own GUI though. 😉

-## Adding a Query or Mutation
+### Adding a Query or Mutation

 Whether against the public or admin endpoint, there are a lot of connected pieces involved in adding a Query or Mutation.
 There are two primary areas you'll be working in here - the database and the GraphQL API.

-### Database
+#### Database

 1. Create a function that either retrieves information from the database (query) or updates information in the database (mutation).
 This function will live in a file in either [database/queries](./src/database/queries) or [database/mutations](./src/database/mutations).
 Choose the file named after the entity on which you are operating.
 For example, if you needed a new query against the `CollectionStory` entity, you'd add a function in [database/queries/CollectionStory.ts](./src/database/queries/CollectionStory.ts).
 2. Add tests for this new function in the associated `{entity}.integration.ts` file.
 3. Add this new function to the export list in either [database/queries.ts](./src/database/queries.ts) or [database/mutations.ts](./src/database/mutations.ts) (depending on if you wrote a query or a mutation, of course).

-### GraphQL API
+#### GraphQL API

 Once you have the database stuff ironed out, it's time to move on to connecting this database operation to the GraphQL API.

-1. Add your query or mutaiton to the appropriate GraphQL schema file - [schema-admin.graphql](./schema-admin.graphql) or [schema-public.graphql](./schema-public.graphql).
+1. Add your query or mutation to the appropriate GraphQL schema file - [schema-admin.graphql](./schema-admin.graphql) or [schema-public.graphql](./schema-public.graphql).
 You should only add to `schema-public.graphql` if the query should be usable by outside clients - web or mobile.
 You should never add a mutation to this file.
 If a query is to be used in the admin tool, or if you're writing a mutation, add it to `schema-admin.graphql`.
 2. Create a resolver that _exactly_ matches the name of the query or mutation you added to the `.graphql` file.
 This will be in one of four places, depending on endpoint (public or admin) and purpose (query or mutation).
    i. [admin/resolvers/queries.ts](./src/admin/resolvers/queries.ts)
    ii. [admin/resolvers/mutations.ts](./src/admin/resolvers/mutations.ts)